Israel foreign minister makes landmark visit to Bahrain | DW | 30.09.2021

 Former US President Donald Trump considered the Abraham Accords to be his major foreign policy legacy.

 The Joe Biden administration is keen on having more Arab states sign on to the agreements as well.
-US Secretary of State held a virtual event with top diplomats of Israel, UAE, Morocco, and Bahrain on September 17.
+US Secretary of State Antony Blinken held a virtual event with top diplomats of Israel, UAE, Morocco and Bahrain on September 17.

-The Abraham Accords also had a transactional air with Trump promising state-of-the-art F35 warplanes to the UAE.
-He also recognized Morroco's claims to Western Sahara in defiance of the internal community's consensus against it.
+The Abraham Accords also had a transactional air, with Trump promising state-of-the-art F35 warplanes to the UAE.
+He also recognized Morroco's claims to Western Sahara — in defiance of internal community consensus.

-The Biden administration has quietly kept the incentive in place, though it said it will increase oversight over jet sales.
+The Biden administration has quietly kept the incentive in place, though it said it will increase jet sale oversight.